LilithTundrus/e621-API-Docs/docs/Tags.md

 # Tags

-Tags are descriptive strings relating to posts.
-They do contain their own set of informations as well
+Tags are descriptive strings relating to _posts_.
+They do contain their own set of informations as well.

 ## GET Endpoints